 - Honest mistake: A charge of violating NRS 202.840 applies only when the defendant "willfully" or "maliciously" conveyed bomb threat information knowing it to be false.
 If a defense attorney can show that the defendant honestly believed the information he/she conveyed was truthful, he/she should not be prosecuted under this law.

 - Lack of evidence: The D.A. bears the burden to prove that a defendant is guilty beyond a reasonable doubt before the defendant may be convicted.
 If a defense attorney can demonstrate to the court that the state's evidence is unreliable and insufficient, criminal charges cannot stand.

-- Police misconduct: Police may make arrests and conduct searches only if there's probable cause to believe a crime has occurred.
-If the cops lacked probable cause, then a defense attorney can file a Nevada motion to suppress asking the judge to throw out any evidence the cops uncovered from their illegal activity.
+- Police misconduct: Police may make arrests and conduct searches only if there is probable cause to believe a crime has occurred.
+If the police lacked probable cause, then a defense attorney can file a Nevada motion to suppress asking the judge to throw out any evidence the police uncovered from their illegal activity.
 If the judge grants the Nevada motion to suppress, the entire case may be dropped for lack of proof.

 The Las Vegas crime of bomb threats is punished as a category B felony in Nevada.
 The punishment for a category B felony in Nevada includes a sentence of:

 - 1 - 6 years in Nevada State Prison, and